Introduction

 Septal haematomas if left untreated can result in avascular necrosis of the septal cartilage, as the cartilage ordinarily gets its blood supply from the overlying perichondrium.
 This leaves the cartilage acutely susceptible to infection and abscess formation*.

-Avascular necrosis over a longer period of time can also result in septal perforation or a “saddle nose” deformity (Fig. 3).
-As such, early recognition and intervention is essential, and should be assessed for with every patient presenting with nasal trauma.
+Avascular necrosis over a longer period of time can also result in septal perforation or a “saddle nose” deformity due to weakened cartilage support of the nose (Fig. 3).
+As such, early recognition and intervention is essential, and should be assessed for in every patient presenting with nasal trauma.

-*Nasal septal abscesses carry a risk of ascending cavernous sinus infection and the associated intracranial or ocular complications
+*Nasal septal abscesses carry a risk of ascending cavernous sinus infection and the associated intracranial or ocular complications, as it is within the ‘danger zone’ of the face

 Nasal Fracture

 Nasal bone fractures account for nearly 50% of all facial fractures.
-However, the nose is usually too swollen initially to be effectively examined from a fracture point of view.
+However, the nose is usually too swollen initially to be effectively examined to determine a suitable management plan.

 There is no role for plain film radiographs in the clinical diagnosis or management of isolated nasal injury; in cases where co-existing fractures are suspected, CT imaging is usually the preferred imaging modality.

-• Nasal deformity – objective assessment for any bony or septal deviation, as well as the patient’s perception of the appearance of their nose
+- Nasal deformity– objective assessment for any bony or septal deviation including nasal step deformity, as well as the patient’s perception of the appearance of their nose

 Figure 4 – Nasal deformity following a nasal fracture

 If the aesthetic result is unsatisfactory, further definitive surgery can be performed.
-Rhinoplasty is concerned with changing the shape of the nasal bones, septoplasty is concerned with nasal septum alteration.
+Rhinoplasty is concerned with changing the shape of the nasal bones, septoplasty is concerned with nasal septum alteration to improve nasal airflow.

 Manipulation Under Anaesthesia of a Nasal Fracture